Broadcasting, Live Streaming Hardware, Live Streaming Software, How To Live Stream

+In theory, live streaming with an iPhone seems pretty straightforward.
+You just whip out your phone and tap the record button, right?
 Not quite.
-Anyone who has live streamed from a mobile device before will tell you that there are a few more factors involved in creating a quality live stream.
+Anyone who’s live streamed from iPhones will tell you there are more factors involved in creating a quality broadcast.

-This post breaks down those factors which include internet, stabilization, audio, the right platform.
+This post breaks down those factors, which include internet, stabilization, audio, and the right platform.

 Internet connection will always be the most important factor in creating a live stream of any kind.
 It's especially important when streaming from your mobile device.